benjaminion/upgrading-ethereum-book/src/book.md

 That would rule out the first, $p=0$, option.
 The danger with $p = 0$ is, if the reward rate is set lower than the perceived risk, then all rational validators will exit.
 If we set it too high, then we end up paying for more security than we need (too many validators).
 Frequent manual tuning via hard-forks could be required to adjust the rate.

 The arguments for selecting $p = \frac{1}{2}$ over $p = 1$ are quite subtle and relate to [discouragement attacks](/part2/economics/rewards#discouragement-attack).
-With $p \ne 0$, a set of validators may act against other validators by censoring them, or performing other types of denial of service, in order to persuade them to exit the system, thus increasing the rewards for themeselves.
+With $p \ne 0$, a set of validators may act against other validators by censoring them, or performing other types of denial of service, in order to persuade them to exit the system, thus increasing the rewards for themselves.
 Subject to various assumptions and models, we find that we require $p \le \frac{1}{2}$ for certain kinds of attack to be profitable.
 Essentially, we don't want rewards to increase too much for validators if they succeed in making other validators exit the beacon chain.

 As noted above, after the Merge, validators' income will include a significant component from transaction tips and MEV, which will have the effect of pushing $p$ closer to $1$, and much of this reasoning will become moot.
 Discouragement attacks in that regime are an unsolved problem.